Chrotesque/ci-portfolio-project-1/README.md

 - The color palette was created by the developer himself, with some limited input from Joyce Brok for some final touches

 ## Code
-- Hamburger menu was based off of [this Codepen example](https://codepen.io/alvarotrigo/pen/yLzaPVJ), modifications were made to better fit this project
+- Hamburger menu was based off of <a href="https://codepen.io/alvarotrigo/pen/yLzaPVJ" target="_blank">this Codepen example</a>, modifications were made to better fit this project
-- Lightbox used in the Portfolio is [CSSBox](https://github.com/TheLastProject/CSSBox), specifically the simplified [v1 Branch version](https://github.com/TheLastProject/CSSBox/tree/v1), modifications were made to better fit this project
+- Lightbox used in the Portfolio is [CSSBox](https://github.com/TheLastProject/CSSBox), specifically the simplified <a href="https://github.com/TheLastProject/CSSBox/tree/v1" target="_blank">v1 Branch version</a>, modifications were made to better fit this project
-- In order to always have the footer at the bottom of a page regardless of content length (necessary for about & contact) I followed a [video tutorial from Dani Krossing](https://www.youtube.com/watch?v=qlCIXXhSX6Y)
+- In order to always have the footer at the bottom of a page regardless of content length (necessary for about & contact) I followed a <a href="https://www.youtube.com/watch?v=qlCIXXhSX6Y" target="_blank">video tutorial from Dani Krossing</a>

 ## Readme
-- I took inspiration from the Table of Contents used in [Github User's taybro23 project](https://github.com/taybro23/AboveBoard_MS4), as well as more general inspiration (and guidance) from [AJGreaves](https://github.com/AJGreaves/portrait-artist) and [the SampleReadme from CI](https://github.com/code-institute-solutions/samplereadme).
+- I took inspiration from the Table of Contents used in <a href="https://github.com/taybro23/AboveBoard_MS4" target="_blank">Github User's taybro23 project</a>, as well as more general inspiration (and guidance) from <a href="https://github.com/AJGreaves/portrait-artist" target="_blank">AJGreaves</a> and <a href="https://github.com/code-institute-solutions/samplereadme" target="_blank">the SampleReadme from CI</a>.

 <br>